-In this guide, I’ll walk you through making another £15 profit, this time from Sky Bet’s sign up offer.
-It’s the exact same process again, though I still recommend taking your time and completing this guide at your own pace.
+In this guide, I’ll walk you through making another £23.50 profit, this time from Sky Bet’s sign up offer.
+I recommend taking your time and completing this guide at your own pace.
 So, if you’re ready, let’s get going…

-Before you can place any bets, you’ll need to open a betting exchange account.
-If you already have your Betfair account set up, you can skip ahead to the next step.
-I’ll be using Betfair in this guide as I think they’re the best option for newbies.
-They’re the largest of all the betting exchanges, which makes it easier to match bets with other users.
+Before placing any bets, you’ll need to open a betting exchange account.
+If you already have your Smarkets account set up, you can skip ahead to the next step.
+I’ll use Smarkets in this guide as they’re the best option for newbies.
+They offer 0% commission as a welcome offer to new users, which lets you maximise your profits.

 2. Open a Sky Bet account

-Sky Bet are offering new customers £20 in free bets when you place a bet of £5.
+Sky Bet are offering new customers £30 in free bets when they place a bet of 5p.

-There are bigger welcome offers out there, but I always recommend starting small and working your way up.
+There are bigger welcome offers elsewhere, but I always recommend starting small and working your way up.
 Once you’ve completed your first couple of offers, you’ll feel more confident and have a bigger bankroll for completing the larger offers.

 3. Switch to decimal odds

-You can usually switch to decimal odds at the top of the page, in the sidebar, or failing that in your account settings.
+You can usually switch to decimal odds at the top of the page, in the sidebar, or in your account settings.

 4. Qualifying bet

 Now you have your accounts set up, you can claim your offer!
-The bet you’ll place in order to qualify for your free bets is known as your ‘qualifying bet’.
+The bet you’ll place to qualify for your free bets is commonly known as your ‘qualifying bet’.

 You should place your bets on popular events that regular people will be betting on.
 This will make it easier for you to match your bets.
 Football matches are usually the best option.

-Doing both of these things means you can claim your free bet by losing just a few pence overall.
-If you feel you need to go in depth on qualifying bets, take a look at my ‘Qualifying Bets Guide‘.
+Doing both means you can claim your free bets by losing just a few pence overall.
+If you need to go in-depth on qualifying bets, please see my ‘Qualifying Bets Guide‘.

 Place your back bet

-At the time of writing, I’ve found odds of 2.00 for Juventus to beat Napoli at Sky Bet.
-This is your back bet.
-On Betfair (your exchange), you can lay Juventus at odds of 2.10.
-(Remember, ‘laying’ means you’re taking the role of bookmaker and therefore betting on Juventus NOT to win).
+At the time of writing, I’ve found odds of 2.20 for Everton to beat Southampton at Sky Bet, which is your back bet.
+On Smarkets (your betting exchange), you can lay Everton at odds of 2.30.
+(Remember, laying means you’re taking the role of bookmaker and therefore betting on Everton NOT to win).

-So, your outcomes will be covered as below.
+So, you will cover the outcomes as below.

 Place your lay bet

-What you don’t know yet is how much you need to stake at Betfair to even out your bets.
+You don’t know yet how much to stake at Smarkets to even out your bets.
 This is where my Matched Betting Calculator comes in!

 You simply select the ‘Qualifying Bet’ setting and input the stake and odds from your back bet, plus the odds of your lay bet.
-The calculator will then tell you how much you need to stake at Betfair to be as close to breaking even as possible.
-Based on my Juventus example, that is a stake of £4.88 and results in a small overall loss of 37 pence.
+The calculator will then tell you how much you need to stake at Smarkets to be as close to breaking even as possible.
+Based on my Everton example, that is a stake of £4.78, resulting in a slight overall loss of no more than 22 pence.
 You can see the calculator populated with my numbers below.

 Now, you can place your lay bet.
-Click on the ‘2.1’ lay button at Betfair and enter your stake of £4.88.
+Click on the ‘2.3‘ lay button at Smarkets and enter your stake of £4.78.

-It tells you that your liability is £5.37 and it’s good practice to check this figure against the expected exchange loss on the calculator.
-As you can see, they’re both the same but for a penny (due to rounding), so you know you have entered the correct lay stake.
+It tells you that your liability is £6.21, and it’s good practice to check this figure against the expected betting exchange loss on the calculator.
+As you can see, they’re both the same, so you know you have entered the correct lay stake.

-You’ll need to deposit enough funds into your Betfair account to cover your £5.37 liability as this is the amount you stand to lose if Juventus win.
-Don’t worry though, your winnings at Sky Bet will cover all of this but for a few pence.
+You’ll need to deposit enough funds into your Smarkets account to cover your £6.21 liability.
+That’s the amount you stand to lose if Everton win.
+Don’t worry; your winnings at Sky Bet will cover this, but for a few pence.

-Your Betfair screen should now update to display your potential profit or loss for each possible outcome.
+Your Smarkets screen should now update to display your potential profit or loss for each possible outcome.

-Let’s have a look at your overall potential profit/loss for each outcome.
+Let’s look at your profit/loss for the potential outcomes.

-As you can see, regardless of whether Juventus win, lose or draw, you’ll incur a small loss of £0.37.
-This loss is worth it though, as you’ve just qualified for £20 in free bets!
+As you can see, regardless of whether Everton win, lose or draw, you’ll incur a slight loss of no more than £0.22.
+However, this loss is worth it, as you’ve just qualified for £30 in free bets!

 5. Using your free bets